sycarion/5eSRDs/srds/a5e/source/a5esrd_25_extras.md

 # Necromancer

-Necromancy is the practice of death magic–dark magic which calls on the very power of unlife.
+Necromancy is the practice of death magicÃ±dark magic which calls on the very power of unlife.
 Necromancers are reviled and feared wherever they go: students of death and masters of the undead, they are able to speak with the dead, create skeletal and zombie minions, and drain the very life force from their foes.

 While many necromancers use their powers for good, the practices of commanding undead minions and talking to those who have passed usually evoke revulsion or animosity from those who witness them, often making social encounters uncomfortable.
 The use of necromantic magic is widely regarded as evil, and the practitioners of it similarly so.